Autocar India

 Yes

-Beyond that, both SUVs are closely matched, sharing features like a panoramic sunroof, a 10.25-inch digital driver’s display, rear AC vents, powered and ventilated front seats, leatherette upholstery and cruise control.
+Beyond that, both SUVs are closely matched, sharing features such as a panoramic sunroof, a 10.25-inch digital driver’s display, rear AC vents, powered and ventilated front seats, leatherette upholstery and cruise control.

 VW Taigun GT Plus Sport vs Hyundai Creta King: Safety